mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-03.md

 }
 ```

-<small>Here name stores the value displayed in the input.</small>
+<small>Here `name` stores the value displayed in the input.</small>

 <!-- > -->

-Here the component was created from a function but has access to state (`count`).
+The component was created from a function but has access to state (`count` in ths case).

-To use state with hooks follow these steps
+To use state with hooks follow these steps:

-1. When using `useState` you'll need to import it first.
+1. Import `useState`: `import { useState } from 'react'`
-1. Call `useState(initialValue)` with the initial value.
+2. Call `useState(initialValue)` with the initial value inside your component.
-1. Deconstruct with the array syntax to get the value and setter function.
+3. Deconstruct with the return value using Array syntax to get the value and setter function.
  - In the example above the value is `count`
  - The setter us `useCount`
-1. To change the value of state call your setter with a new value: `setCount(99)`
+4. To change the value of state call your setter with a new value.
+For example: `setCount(99)`

-It's a convention to name your variable and precede the setter with 'set'.
+It's a convention to name your variable and use the same name prefixed with 'set' for the setter.

 You'll use this same pattern for all form controls!
-Things like `<select>` (creates a menu), checkboxes and radio buttons, etc.
+Things like `<select>` (creates a menu), checkboxes and radio buttons, etc. You will have a variable for each and that variable will set the value or state of the form element.
+A change in the value or state of the form element sets state for the variable.

 Imagine the component above also had a check box.